 Cabell Huntington Hospital recognizes that there are times when concerns cannot be properly addressed through the normal chain-of-command.
 If you have any questions or wish to report a problem, you should talk to your supervisor or other member of the management team.
 You may also speak with human resources personnel.
-If your problem cannot be resolved through normal communication channels, or for another reason, you do not wish to use these channels, you should report the matter to the Corporate Compliance Contact Person, the Corporate Compliance Officer, or the Employee Hotline staffed by National Hotline Services.
-(1-800-826-6762).
+If your problem cannot be resolved through normal communication channels, or for another reason, you do not wish to use these channels, you should report the matter to the Corporate Compliance Officer, or the Corporate Compliance Hotline.
+1-800-826-6762.
 Calls to the hotline will not be traced or recorded.
 All callers to the hotline may remain anonymous.
 If callers choose to identify themselves, their confidentiality will be protected to the extent permitted by law.